 - MBT 5382 - Transfer Pricing

 This course provides an introduction to transfer pricing issues facing multinational businesses.
-The discussion will focus on the application of the arm’s length standard as described in US Treasury Regulations 1.482, and application of transfer pricing legislation and regulations in other countries, largely through the transfer pricing guidelines published by the Organization for Economic Cooperation and Development (OECD).
+The discussion will focus on the application of the arm’s length standard as described in US Treasury Regulations 1.482, and the application of transfer pricing legislation and regulations in other countries, largely through the transfer pricing guidelines published by the Organization for Economic Cooperation and Development (OECD).
 The course examines economic models, pricing policies, global intangible property, and controversy involving transfer pricing.
 Prereq: ACCT 5135.

 - MBT 5350 - Wealth Transfer (Estates & Gifts)

 This course covers the taxation of transfers under federal estate and gift tax laws.
-Specific topics include property owned by decedent, retained life estates, transfers taking effect at death, revocable transfers, joint interests, powers of appointment, valuation, treatment of expenses, debts and taxes.
-Other topics include charitable bequests, marital deduction, taxable of inter vivos gifts, gift splitting and the use of various credits.
+Specific topics include property owned by decedents, retained life estates, transfers taking effect at death, revocable transfers, joint interests, powers of appointment, valuation, treatment of expenses, debts, and taxes.
+Other topics include charitable bequests, marital deduction, taxable inter vivos gifts, gift splitting, and the use of various credits.
 Prereq: ACCT 5135.

 The Minnesota State Board of Accountancy grants 15 hours of continuing professional education (CPE) for each semester credit earned in the MBT Program.